storacha/piri/docs/common/key-generation.md

 ## Generating a PEM File

-1. Generate a new Ed25519 PEM file using Piri:
+1. Generate a new Ed25519 key and save as a PEM file using Piri:
    ```bash
    piri id gen -t=pem > service.pem
    ```